alexander-scott/Enhanced-Trigger-Box/README.md

 ![Test Image](https://alex-scott.co.uk/img/portfolio/TrigBoxSS/BaseOptions.png)

+Debug Trigger Box:- If true, the script will write to the console when certain events happen such as when the trigger box is triggered.

+Hide Warnings:- If this is true, the script won't perform checks to notify you if you're missing any required references or if theres any errors.

+Disable Entry Check:- If true, the entry check on the trigger box will be disabled, meaning it will go straight to the condition checking instead of waiting for something to enter the trigger box.

 Trigger Tags:- Only gameobjects with tags listed here are able to trigger the trigger box.
 To have more than one tag, put a comma between them.
 If you leave this field blank any object will be able to trigger it.

-Debug Trigger Box:- If true, the script will write to the console when certain events happen such as when the trigger box is triggered.

-Hide Warnings:- If this is true, the script won't perform checks to notify you if you're missing any required references or if theres any errors.

-Disable Entry Check:- If true, the entry check on the trigger box will be disabled, meaning it will go straight to the condition checking instead of waiting for something to enter the trigger box.

-Draw Wire:- If this is true, the script won't perform checks when the scene is run to notify you if you're missing any required references.

 TriggerBox Colour:- This is the colour the trigger box and it's edges will have in the editor.

+Trigger Follow:- This allows you to choose if you want your trigger box to stay positioned on a moving transform or the main camera.
+If you pick Follow Transform a field will appear to set which transform you want the trigger box to follow.
+Or if you pick Follow Main Camera the trigger box will stay positioned on wherever the main camera currently is.

 After Trigger:- This allows you to choose what happens to this gameobject after the trigger box has been triggered.
 Set Inactive will set this gameobject as inactive.
 Destroy trigger box will destroy this gameobject.
 Destroy parent will destroy this gameobject's parent.
 Do Nothing will mean the trigger box will stay active and continue to operate.

-Trigger Follow:- This allows you to choose if you want your trigger box to stay positioned on a moving transform or the main camera.
-If you pick Follow Transform a field will appear to set which transform you want the trigger box to follow.
-Or if you pick Follow Main Camera the trigger box will stay positioned on wherever the main camera currently is.

 Condition Time:- This lets you set an additional time requirement on top of the conditions.
 This is the total time that the conditions must be met for in seconds.